Two Worlds (1930 British film)

 Two Worlds is a 1930 British war drama film directed by Ewald André Dupont and starring Norah Baring, John Longden and Donald Calthrop.
 It was made at Elstree Studios by British International Pictures.
-It was made as an MLV, with a separate German-language version Zwei Welten and the French Les deux mondes.
+It was made in multiple-language-versions, with a separate German-language version Zwei Welten and the French Les deux mondes.

 The film's art direction was by Alfred Junge.

 The film is set during the First World War.
 The action takes place on the Eastern Front between Austria and the Russian Empire.